The Most Famous

 With an HPI of 47.74, Marco Belinelli is the 8th most famous Italian Basketball Player.
 His biography has been translated into 34 different languages.

-Marco Stefano Belinelli (Italian pronunciation: [ˈmarko beliˈnɛlli]; born 25 March 1986) is an Italian former professional basketball player.
+Marco Stefano Belinelli (Italian pronunciation: [ˈmarko beliˈnɛlli]; born 25 March 1986) is a former Italian professional basketball player.
 He was selected 18th overall in the 2007 NBA draft by the Golden State Warriors.
 In 2014, he won the NBA championship with the San Antonio Spurs, becoming the first Italian player to do so.
 He won the Three-Point Contest during the 2014 NBA All-Star Weekend.
 He played in the 2007, 2011, 2013, 2015, and 2017 editions of the FIBA EuroBasket and the 2006 and 2019 editions of the FIBA World Championship with the Italian national basketball team.

 People